clkodd/curriculum-compass/Docs/APISpec.md

 ### 1.3.
 Add Event to Schedule - `/volunteers/events/{event_id}` (POST)

 Adds a specific event to a schedule.
 Checking for time, age conflicts, and duplicate events.
+[COMPLEX Endpoint]

 **Returns**: